kreativekorp/rainbowdash/ReadMe.txt

 Both versions use the same command format and are compatible with each other.

-RainbowDashboard operates similarly to command mode, but supports four types of commands instead of just one.
+RainbowDashboard operates similarly to command mode, but supports five types of commands instead of just one.

 Short commands have the same format as standard command mode: